-Payroll Growth

-0.00% for purposes of amortizing the Unfunded Actuarial Accrued Liability.
+Payroll Growth 0.00% for purposes of amortizing the Unfunded Actuarial Accrued Liability.
 This assumption cannot exceed the ten-year average payroll growth, in compliance with Part VII of Chapter 112, Florida Statutes.

-Administrative Expenses

-\$33,307 annually, based on the average of actual expenses incurred in the prior two fiscal years.
+Administrative Expenses \$45,145 annually, based on the average of actual expenses incurred in the prior two fiscal years.
+Amortization Method New UAAL amortization bases are amortized over 20 years.
+The amortization payment is subject to a minimum based on a 30-year amortization of the UAAL, if the UAAL is positive, in order to comply with Actuarial Standard of Practice No. 4.

-Amortization Method

-New UAAL amortization bases are amortized over 20 years.

 Bases established prior to the valuation date are adjusted proportionally to match the Expected Unfunded Actuarial Accrued Liability as of the valuation date, in order to align prior year bases with the portion of the current year UAAL associated with prior year sources.

-Retirement Age

-Earlier of Age 55 and 10 years of service or 25 years of service regardless of age.
+Retirement Age Earlier of Age 55 and 10 years of service or 25 years of service regardless of age.
 Also, any Member who has reached Normal Retirement is assumed to continue employment for one additional year.
 We feel this assumption is reasonable based on the plan provisions.

-Early Retirement

-Commencing with the earliest Early Retirement Age (50), Members are assumed to retire with an immediate subsidized benefit at the rate of 5% per year.
+Early Retirement Commencing with the earliest Early Retirement Age (50), Members are assumed to retire with an immediate subsidized benefit at the rate of 5% per year.
 We feel this assumption is reasonable based on the plan provisions.

-Disability Rate

-See table later in this section.
+Disability Rate See table later in this section.
 It is assumed that 90% of disablements and active Member deaths are service related.
 This assumption was developed from those used by other plans containing Florida municipal Firefighters.

-Termination Rate

-See table later in this section.
+Termination Rate See table later in this section.
 This assumption was developed from those used by other plans containing Florida municipal Firefighters.

-Funding Method

-Entry Age Normal Actuarial Cost Method.
-The following loads are applied for determining the minimum required contribution:

-Interest - To reflect payments made at the end of each quarter, based on the current 7.25% assumption.

-Salary - A full year, based on current 5.22% assumption.
+Funding Method Entry Age Normal Actuarial Cost Method.
+The following loads are applied for determining the minimum required contribution: Interest - To reflect payments made at the end of each quarter, based on the current 7.25% assumption.
+Salary - A full year, based on current 5.40% assumption.

-Asset Valuation Method

-All assets are valued at market value with an adjustment to uniformly spread actuarial investment gains and losses (as measured by actual market value investment return against expected market value investment return) over a five-year period.

-Low-Default-Risk Obligation Measure
+Asset Valuation Method All assets are valued at market value with an adjustment to uniformly spread actuarial investment gains and losses (as measured by actual market value investment return against expected market value investment return) over a five-year period.
+Low-Default-Risk Obligation Measure Based on the Entry Age Normal Actuarial Cost Method

-Based on the Entry Age Normal Actuarial Cost Method and an interest rate of 4.87% per year compounded annually, net of investment related expenses.
-This rate is consistent with the Yield to Maturity of the S&P Municipal Bond 20-Year High Grade Rate Index as of September 30, 2023.
+Based on the Entry Age Normal Actuarial Cost Method and an interest rate of 4.06% per year compounded annually, net of investment related expenses.
+This rate is consistent with the Yield to Maturity of the S&P Municipal Bond 20-Year High Grade Rate Index as of September 30, 2024.
 All other assumptions for the Low-Default-Risk Obligation Measure are consistent with the assumptions shown in this section unless otherwise noted.